How to book a quarantine hotel and coronavirus (COVID-19) tests if you've been in a red list country in the 10 days

 You can also request permission to leave quarantine to attend a funeral.
-This is limited to the day of the funeral, or in exceptional circumstances where it is not possible to travel to the funeral and back within one day, it may be possible (with restrictions) to stay overnight elsewhere if you cannot stay in a nearby managed quarantine facility
+This is limited to the day of the funeral, or in exceptional circumstances where it is not possible to travel to the funeral and back within one day, it may be possible (with restrictions) to stay overnight elsewhere if you cannot stay in a nearby managed quarantine hotel.

 You will need permission from security staff to ensure that arrangements minimise the public health risks.
 This will include agreeing a specific time with the hotel for returning to your room.
 You should not use public transport.

 If you are permitted to leave to visit a close family member or member of your household who is dying, you should: